Respect/Conversion/README.md

 Feature Guide
 -------------

 Let's start with a small sample.
-We're going to remove the second item from an array:
+We're going to remove the third item from an array:

 	$data = array('foo', 'bar', 'baz');     //Data being transformed